Hugius/FabiEngine3D/doc/GENERAL.md

 - **UV Coordinate**: a coordinate (XY) which used for mapping a 2D texture onto a 3D mesh.
 - **Normal Vector**: a normalized vector that points in the opposite direction of a surface which is used for lighting calculations.
 - **INF**: an infinite value.
+- **First Person View**: the world is viewed directly through the "eyes" of the camera.
+- **Third Person View**: the world is viewed indirectly from a distance.
+- **Global Illumination**: an indirect form of global lighting in the world.
+- **Gimbal Lock**: incorrect rotation as a result of 2 parallel rotation axes.